 - Yes: All the paper used to make our paper comes from sustainably managed forrests throughout Europe.

-- All of our paper is recyclable - Normal thermal paper even BPA Free is NOT Recycable.
+- All our Phenol Free paper rolls are 100% recyclable and decompose cleanly.
+We have also moved to using recycled paper cores on our rolls. - Normal thermal paper even BPA Free is NOT Recyclable.

-- Not only environmentally friendly but high quality paper that is BPA Free, BPC Free, BPF Free, BPM Free but also BPS Free in fact it is totally Bisphenol Free (NO Bisphenol / NO Phenol) thermal receipt rolls.
+- Not only Environmentally Friendly but high quality paper that is PHENOL Free, BPA Free, BPC Free, BPF Free, BPM Free but also BPS Free in fact it is totally Bisphenol Free (NO Bisphenol / NO Phenol) thermal receipt rolls.

 - All our paper rolls are made from Long Life Paper, also suitable for the financial industry.